On the uniqueness of elliptic K3 surfaces with maximal singular fibre: The configurations in odd characteristic

 where $p^d$ is the inseparability degree of the $j$-invariant of $S$. \end{Theorem}

-\begin{Remark}We mention that this inequality allows an approach to determining the maximal fibres that doesn't need the Artin invariant.
+\begin{Remark} In \cite{S-max} the Artin invariant \cite{Artin} was used to determine the maximal singular fibres of elliptic K3 surfaces.
+We mention that the inequality from Theorem \ref{Thm:P-S} allows an approach without the Artin invariant.
+We briefly sketch the main idea.

-First of all, if $S$ has a fibre $I_n$, then necessarily $n\le 21$ since there are no non-isotrivial elliptic surfaces with conductor of degree less than $4$.
-Analogously, $m\le 16$ for fibres $I^*_m$ (at least in characteristic different from $2$).
+First of all, if $S$ has a fibre of type $I_n$, then necessarily $n\le 21$ since there are no elliptic surfaces with conductor of degree less than $4$.
+In the non-isotrivial case, this is a consequence of Theorem \ref{Thm:P-S} since the Euler number of an elliptic surface equals the degree of the discriminant divisor which is a positive multiple of $12$.
+Alternatively one can argue with the Shioda-Tate formula for the Picard number \cite[Corollary 5.3]{ShMW}.
+Analogously, $m\le 16$ for fibre type $I^*_m$ (at least in characteristic different from $2$).

-If there is a fibre $I_{21}$, $I_{20}$, $I^*_{16}$ or $I^*_{15}$ and the characteristic is different from $2, 3, 5, 7$, the surface is separable.
+If there is a fibre of type $I_{21}$, $I_{20}$, $I^*_{16}$ or $I^*_{15}$ and the characteristic is different from $2, 3, 5, 7$, the surface is separable.
 Moreover, the degree of the conductor is at most $5$, which by the inequality of Pesenti and Szpiro contradicts $e(S)=24$.
 In small characteristic some more fine-tuning is required. \end{Remark}

 The remaining results of this section would follow immediately from the explicit determination of the elliptic surfaces in the next two sections.
 However, since the calculations of the equations are long, in particular for a fibre of type $I_{19}$, we have decided to also include the following structural proofs.